brouhaha/bezier-hack/README.md

 The resulting executable is `build/posix/bezier-hack`.

-To cross-build for Windows, using mingw32 or mingw64:
+To cross-compile for Windows, from a Linux system, using mingw32 or mingw64:

 - `scons target=win32`